 Source: The Weather Doctor.

 1957: A tornado touched down to the southwest of Kansas City and traveled a distance of seventy-one miles cutting a swath of near destruction through the southeastern suburbs of Ruskin Heights and Hickman Mills.
 The tornado claimed the lives of forty-five persons and left hundreds homeless.
-It was the worst weather disaster of record for Kansas City.
-About all that remained of one house were a small table and a fish bowl atop, with the fish still swimming about inside the bowl.
+It was the worst weather disaster on record for Kansas City.
+About all that remained of one house were a small table and a fishbowl atop, with the fish still swimming about inside the bowl.
 A canceled check from Hickman Hills was found in Ottumwa, Iowa, 165 miles away.
 Pilots reported debris at an altitude of 30,000 feet.